If you have never owned a deaf dog, you may find the concept daunting.

 Your dog will likely be deaf forever

-If you think that you have a grasp on dog training, know that when you adopt a deaf pet, everything you ever thought you knew will only be partially applicable.
-For example, you may know the mechanics of getting a dog to sit, but if your dog can’t hear the command, you are going to have to find a way to communicate what you want with one hand while performing the mechanics behind the “sit” on the other.
+But if your dog can't hear the command, you will have to find a way to communicate what you want with one hand while performing the mechanics behind the “sit” on the other.

 Here are some helpful videos on learning hand signals for dogs: